WSU-kduncan/ceg3120-ToreyC31/git-guide.md

 	- Example: git add .
 - rm
 - commit
+	- This commend creates a snapshot of your repository to be listed in GitHub.
+	- Example: git commit -m "Updated Example for Readme.md"
 - push
 	- Pushes the information that was created or changed to the repository that you are working in to send to GitHub.